Payment and Refund Policy - Student Account Hold

 - Grant/Scholarship aid from Dickinson will be refunded to the source from which it came using the calculated refund percentage.

 - State Grants will be refunded in accordance with the guidelines of the appropriate state grant agency.

 - Outstanding balances due to the college will be deducted from any refund due to the student.

 Performance Studies Fees

 PLEASE NOTE: A fee is assessed for all Performance Studies lessons (with the exception of lessons for music majors meeting certain criteria).
 These fees are added to the student's tuition when registration is confirmed at the end of the Add/Drop Period. **Performance Studies fees are non-refundable after the add/drop period has ended.**

 Summer School Refund Policy

-A paid, registered student, who informs the college before the first day of classes that he or she expects not to attend summer school, shall be entitled to a 100% refund of all fees.
+For a paid, registered student taking classes on the Carlisle campus, who informs the college before the first day of classes for summer, that they expect not to attend summer school, shall be entitled to a 100% refund of all fees.
 After classes begin, the following schedule will apply: